 \section{Abstract}

 Fine-tuning is an essential process to improve the performance of Large Language Models (LLMs) in specific domains, with Parameter-Efficient Fine-Tuning (PEFT) gaining popularity due to its capacity to reduce computational demands through the integration of low-rank adapters.
 These lightweight adapters, such as LoRA, can be shared and utilized on open-source platforms.
 However, adversaries could exploit this mechanism to inject backdoors into these adapters, resulting in malicious behaviors like incorrect or harmful outputs, which pose serious security risks to the community.
-Unfortunately, few of the current efforts concentrate on analyzing the backdoor patterns or detecting the backdoors in the adapters.
+Unfortunately, few current efforts concentrate on analyzing the backdoor patterns or detecting the backdoors in the adapters.

-To fill this gap, we first construct (and will release) \Dataset, a comprehensive benchmark that contains $13,300$ benign and backdoored adapters fine-tuned with various datasets, attack strategies, PEFT methods, and LLMs.
+To fill this gap, we first construct and release \Dataset, a comprehensive benchmark that contains $13,300$ benign and backdoored adapters fine-tuned with various datasets, attack strategies, PEFT methods, and LLMs.
 Moreover, we propose \Method, the first backdoor detection framework against PEFT-based adapters.
 Extensive evaluation upon \Dataset shows that \Method outperforms existing detection methods, achieving nearly perfect detection accuracy ($100\%$) in most cases.
 Notably, \Method exhibits zero-shot transferability on three aspects, including different attacks, PEFT methods, and adapter ranks.
 In addition, we consider various adaptive attacks to demonstrate the high robustness of \Method.
 We further explore several possible backdoor mitigation defenses, finding fine-mixing to be the most effective method.
-We envision our benchmark and method can shed light on future LLM backdoor detection research.\footnote{Our code and dataset are available at: \url{https://github.com/Vincent-HKUSTGZ/PEFTGuard}.}
+We envision that our benchmark and method can shed light on future LLM backdoor detection research.\footnote{Our code and dataset are available at: \url{https://github.com/Vincent-HKUSTGZ/PEFTGuard}.}